yxlin/ggdmc/README.md

 12. Time-varying changes in other free parameters

 ## Further information
-One aim in designing _ggdmc_ is to read objects from DMC, which share similarities.
-They have, however, some differences.
-For example, in the latest version of _ggdmc_, the dimension of theta and phi arrays are 'npar x nchain x nmc'.
-DMC uses 'nchain x npar x nmc'.
-To reduce the computation time for manipulating the matrices and arrays, we change this to accommodate the Armadillo convention change to accommodate the convention in Armadillo.
-Similarly, the dimension of the 'log_likelihoods' and 'summed_log_prior' matrices are 'nchain x nmc'.
-DMC uses 'nmc x nchain'.
-Remember to transpose them if you want to operate objects back and forth.
-Currently, we use the R functions, 'aperm' and 't', to transpose matrices and arrays when operating have to operate between DMC and _ggdmc_.
-The following two convenient functions are designed for doing this operation.
+A primary goal of _ggdmc_ is to be compatible with DMC objects, which share many similarities.
+However, some structural differences exist.
+For instance, in the latest version of _ggdmc_, the dimensions of theta and phi arrays are 'npar x nchain x nmc', while DMC uses 'nchain x npar x nmc'.
+To optimize computational efficiency and align with Armadillo conventions, we adopted this format.
+Likewise, the 'log_likelihoods' and 'summed_log_prior' matrices have dimensions 'nchain x nmc' in _ggdmc_, compared to 'nmc x nchain' in DMC.
+When transferring data between the two packages, it's essential to transpose these matrices or arrays using R's aperm or t functions.
+To streamline this process, we've included two dedicated functions.

 ```
 DMC2ggdmc <- function(x) {